kornel0408/python-analytics-portfolio/README.md

-🐍 Python Data Analytics Journey
+🐍 Python Data Analytics Portfolio

-This repository documents my structured learning path in Python for Data Analytics.
-It covers Python fundamentals and progresses into industry-relevant libraries used for real-world data analysis.
+This repository showcases my structured learning journey in Python for Data Analytics.
+It covers core Python fundamentals and progresses into practical data analysis using industry-relevant libraries.

-The goal of this repository is to build strong foundational skills and develop practical data analytics projects.
+The focus of this repository is to build strong analytical thinking, improve problem-solving skills, and implement real-world data analytics projects.

-📚 Topics Covered
-🔹 Python Fundamentals

-Variables & Data Types

-Operators

-Conditional Statements

-Loops

-Functions

-String Methods

-Lists, Tuples, Sets, Dictionaries

-List Comprehensions

-File Handling

-🔹 Numerical Computing

-Using NumPy:

-Array creation & manipulation

-Indexing & slicing

-Mathematical operations

-Statistical functions

-🔹 Data Analysis

-Using pandas:

-Series & DataFrame

-Reading CSV files

-Data filtering & sorting

-GroupBy & aggregations

-Handling missing values

-Data cleaning

-Merging & joining datasets

-Exploratory Data Analysis (EDA)

-🔹 Data Visualization

-Using:

-Matplotlib

-Seaborn

-Topics include:

-Line charts

-Bar charts

-Histograms

-Heatmaps

-Correlation analysis

-📂 Repository Structure
-python-data-analytics-journey/
+python-data-analytics-portfolio/
 │
 ├── 01_python_basics/
 ├── 02_numpy/